Matrix approach to synchronizing automata: Matrix of word with common column of .

-\begin{df} The matrix of word $L_u\sim_q M_u$ with $(S_q,u)=n-i$ for $1<i\leq n$ has $n-i+1$ units in the column one of the state $\bf q$ and remaining $i-1$ units in column $i$. \end{df} $L_u$ of rank two is a matrix of word not necessary in the alphabet $\Sigma$ of the automaton $A$.
-The matrix $L_u$ also of of word $u$ has in every row one unit and the rest of zeros.
+\begin{df} The matrix $L_x$ has column $q$ of $M_x$.
+For $(S_q,x)=n-i$ with $0<i\leq n$, $L_x$ has $n-i+1$ units in the column one of the state $\bf q$ and remaining $i-1$ units in next nearest columns, as usual one unit in the column. \end{df}